ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

 ...
 ~~~

-From all the traffic I saw there, the thing that stood out were the packets with the `ethertype Unknown (0xfe68)` string on them.
-I investigated further, but the best guess I could find was that the routers or modems installed by internet service providers (ISPs) send packets like those for some reason every second or so.
-Knowing that much, those packets were just noise to me in my system's network, and I wanted to drop them silently before they ever reached my `vmbr0` bridge.
-To do this I just needed to add the proper rule in ebtables.
+From all the traffic printed there, the thing that stood out were the packets with the `ethertype Unknown (0xfe68)` string on them.
+Further investigation was fruitless, and the best guess was that the routers or modems installed by internet service providers (ISPs) send packets like those for some reason every second or so.
+Knowing that much, those packets were just noise in the system's network.
+It was considered necessary to drop them silently before they ever reached the `vmbr0` bridge.
+To do this it was needed to add the proper rule in ebtables:

 ~~~sh
 $ sudo ebtables -A INPUT -p fe68 -j DROP